Engineers: lives lost in Mexico quake could have been saved

 Authorities did pay enough attention to evaluating if existing flat slab structures needed a seismic retrofit, Miranda said.

-“It would have been better to have insisted very much about not using flat slab,” said Roberto Meli, a renowned structural engineer who served on the code committee in 1985, and went on to head the federal Center for Disaster Protection founded after that quake.
+“It would have been better to have insisted very much about not using flat slab, or using it only it in very special cases,” said Roberto Meli, a renowned structural engineer who served on the code committee in 1985, and later headed the National Center for Disaster Protection founded after that quake.
+“This was not a good solution.”

 The new codes gave more responsibility to a network of private engineers who are hired and paid by developers, and who submit structural plans to borough authorities.
-In practice, that means private engineers — not government experts — vet projects’ structural safety, and corruption can intervene.
+In practice, that means private engineers — not government experts — vet projects’ structural safety, and even city officials say the process can be vulnerable to corruption.

-“Corruption can come in many forms, from the moment someone accepts a bribe to when someone falsifies documents, or fails to present the right structural plans to borough authorities,” said Renato Berron, head of the Institute for the Security of Constructions of Mexico City, a city agency.
+“Corruption can come in many forms, from the moment someone accepts a bribe to when someone falsifies documents, or fails to present the right structural plans to borough authorities,” said Berron.
+“If the construction rules were implemented as they are written, then this could be avoided.
+But that hasn’t always worked out.”

-In recent decades, middle-class enclaves close to the city’s center have experienced vertiginous growth, and many unpermitted helipads and illegal, multi-floor garages have sprouted up between historic homes.
+In recent decades, middle-class enclaves close to the city’s professional center have experienced vertiginous growth, and a dizzying array of unpermitted helipads and illegal, multi-floor garages have sprouted up between historic neoclassical homes.
 In the last 15 years, residents of Abadia’s Benito Juarez borough and two others nearby have sent in the highest number of complaints about land-use violations to a city watchdog agency.

-Now, those same boroughs are home to dozens of damaged buildings, according to data from the Mexican Society of Structural Engineering.
+Now, those same boroughs are home to dozens of damaged buildings that may need to be demolished or require emergency retrofitting, according to data from the Mexican Society of Structural Engineering.
 Miranda, whose team compiled the data on the 44 collapses through in-person visits and detailed structural analysis, estimates that hundreds of damaged buildings were built with flat slab systems, including some built relatively recently.
+Some 57 percent of the collapsed buildings had a soft story, a garage or other similar opening on the ground floor, Miranda’s data shows.

-Meli said he and the committee will seek to strengthen retrofitting standards first, and by early next year may reexamine flat slab, although he is not convinced prohibiting the method outright would have worked.
+Meli said he and others on the expert committee will seek to strengthen retrofitting standards first, and early next year may reexamine flat slab, although he is not convinced prohibiting the method outright would have worked.

 Associated Press writer Mark Stevenson in Mexico City contributed to this report.